Logarithmic Pandharipande--Thomas Spaces and the Secondary Polytope: Computing Euler--Satake characteristics

-The Euler Characteristic of $E^\alpha_{(\Gamma^\star_y,\{p_i\},w^\star_y)}$ is computed from Lemma \ref{lem:buildingblock}.
+\begin{theorem} The Euler--Satake characteristic of $\PTnXbeta(\mathbb{P}^1\times \mathbb{P}^1,(1,d))$ is a weighted count of cones in the fan $|\Delta|$.
+The weight assigned to cone $\sigma$ maximal among cones with associated pre-expansion tropical curve $\Gamma$ is The Euler Characteristic of $E^\alpha_{(\Gamma^\star_y,\{p_i\},w^\star_y)}$ is computed from Lemma \ref{lem:buildingblock}.
 We define terms in this equation. \begin{enumerate}[(1)] \item The first sum is over ways of decorating $\Gamma$ with up to $n$ marked points $\{p_i\}$ disjoint from the extended main component, each with positive integer weight $w(p_i)$ such that \item We define integers $c_n$ by requiring they satisfy the recursion

 \item The rational numbers $h_{k,n}$ may be computed through the following formula